 So what's the point of a credit card then?

-Your credit score acts as a 'financial CV' (I like to think of it) when applying for things like a mortgage, getting a car on finance or getting loans from banks.
+Your credit score acts as a 'financial CV' when applying for things like a mortgage, getting a car on finance, or getting loans from banks.
 It is your detailed financial history - have you been on time with payments?
 How many accounts do you have?
 Are you financially stable?
 Lenders and organisations will use your credit score to answer these questions and decide whether to give you money or not.

 There are different types of ISAs so you must research each one (e.g. some can charge you a hefty penalty fee if you try and withdraw your money, whilst others MUST solely be used to buy your first property).

 P.S.
-Unfortunately, financial literacy is not something taught in depth (if, at all) in schools which I really think it should.
+Unfortunately, financial literacy is not something taught in-depth (if, at all) in schools which I really think it should be.
 Petitions have been signed and this had been debated in Parliament (transcript can be found here) which declared that "Personal, Social, Health and Economic (PSHE) education is the framework within which schools should be teaching young people about personal financial management".
-I personally didn't learn anything about finances during my PSHE lessons but I have linked some useful resources below for yourselves and to forward to any teachers you know who could plan lessons on this.
+I personally didn't learn anything about finances during my PSHE lessons but I have linked some useful resources below.